lcorbasson/rer-web/README.md

 for myself, please try not to be too harsh on the "but this is useless" remarks.

+# Dependencies

+Perl modules:

+ * DBI
+ * DBD::MySQL
+ * Dancer
+ * WWW::Mechanize
+ * Text::CSV
+ * Tie::Handle::CSV

+Software: Any kind of DBMS will do; however, you will need to load SNCF's rather massive GTFS data into it and therefore, I recommend MySQL, PostgreSQL or anything somewhat beefy.
+I have tested this with MySQL without any problems.

 # Installing

 Copy `config.yml.example` to `config.yml` and edit it to suit your needs.